richoh82/cisco-ip-trace/README.md

 cisco_ip_trace.py does not work on:

--BVI interfaces in cisco_xr devices
+- BVI interfaces in cisco_xr devices
--Works somewhat if target IP is a network device
+- Works somewhat if target IP is a network device
--If VRF is used, then don't use core switch default gateway IP but instead any other core switch IP that's in the Global Routing table.
+- If VRF is used, then don't use core switch default gateway IP but instead any other core switch IP that's in the Global Routing table.

 ##### I appreciate any and all feedback.